 The specific quality structures and bodies share a common duty to facilitate the adoption and the transversal implementation of quality strategies and systems.
 These structures and bodies are:

-- The Programming and Quality Office, which is the technical quality unit of the URV, whose mission is to give technical support to the Governing Bodies in their development of the institutional strategy.
+- The Programming and Quality Bureau, which is the technical quality unit of the URV, whose mission is to give technical support to the Governing Bodies in their development of the institutional strategy.
 It promotes the design, monitoring and evaluation of the different processes in the office's areas of action, in accordance with the directives and objectives of the institution and external requirements.
 It thus facilitates decision-making and accountability among the university community and guarantees continued improvement.